MoustafaAshraf2319/rock-paper-scissors-cpp/README.md

 # rock-paper-scissors-cpp
 Simple C++ console game: Stone-Paper-Scissors.
 Play against the computer with rounds and winner tracking.
-# Stone, Paper, Scissors Game (C++)
+# Rock, Paper, Scissors Game (C++)

-A robust, console-based implementation of the classic **Stone, Paper, Scissors** game, developed as part of my C++ learning journey.
+A robust, console-based implementation of the classic **Rock, Paper, Scissors** game, developed as part of my C++ learning journey.
 This project focuses on applying clean code principles, structured programming, and logical game flow.

 ## 🚀 Key Features
 - **Dynamic Rounds:** Players can choose between 1 to 10 rounds per game.